$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models: Background and Related Work

-Diffusion models are a class of likelihood-based models inspired by non-equilibrium thermodynamics \cite{sohl2015deep}.
-These generative models are defined based on a Markov chain with a forward and a reverse process.
+Diffusion models \cite{sohl2015deep} are defined based on a Markov chain with a forward and a reverse process.
 In the forward process, noise is gradually added to data; and is denoised in the reverse process.
 The forward process is formulated as,

 where the sample datum $\mathbf{x_0}$ is gradually transformed to a noisy sample $\mathbf{x_t}$ for $t \in \{1,\dots,T\}$ by adding Gaussian noise according to a noise variance schedule $\beta_1,\dots,\beta_T$.
-Here $\mathbf{I}$ is the identity matrix.
+Here, $\mathbf{I}$ is the identity matrix.
 Nonetheless, $\mathbf{x_t}$ can be computed using $\mathbf{x_0}$ and a noise vector $\epsilon \sim \mathcal{N}(\mathbf{0},\mathbf{I})$ and with the forward transformation,

 where $\bar{\alpha_t} \coloneqq \prod_{\tau=1}^t \alpha_\tau = \prod_{\tau=1}^t (1-\beta_\tau)$ and $\beta_\tau$.